 In the UK, you drive on the left side of the road.
 When you book a rental car in the UK, the driver sits on the right side of the vehicle.
 This can be a little disarming if you’ve only driven on the right before.
 Read through my guide to driving in the UK for tips on adjusting.

-Discover Cars searches all of these companies, as well as local suppliers.
+Discover Cars searches all of these companies, as well as smaller local suppliers.

-Usually, no. There are ferries and trains that will carry cars between the UK and Ireland, France, or the Netherlands.
+There are ferries and trains that will carry cars between the UK and Ireland, France, or the Netherlands.
 However, most car rentals in the UK do not allow renters to take the vehicle outside of the UK.
+In my opinion, it’s better to rent separate cars for your travels around the UK and Europe.

 When you rent a car in Northern Ireland, the rental company may allow border crossings into Ireland.
 For example, many people rent a car in Belfast and drive down to Dublin.
 Check your rental agreement to be sure of where you are allowed to travel.